reina3596/macreplay_v2/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] I have searched existing issues to ensure this is not a duplicate
 - [ ] I have included all requested information above
-- [ ] I have tested this with the latest version of MacReplay v2
+- [ ] I have tested this with the latest version of MacReplayV2
 - [ ] I have checked the logs for relevant error messages
 - [ ] I have tried basic troubleshooting (restart container, clear browser cache)